-As an analytical person who believes in Adam Smith’s “invisible hand,” I find the most accurate of all polls is the market.
+As an analytical person who believes in Adam Smith’s “invisible hand,” I find the market the most accurate of all polls.
 How have men’s underwear companies catered to changing underwear preferences?
 What are the marketing trends in men’s underwear?
-For example, let’s say we want to know if guys are purchasing more or fewer briefs today.
+For example, we want to know if guys are purchasing more or fewer briefs today.
 We need to look at men’s underwear companies and see if they are selling more or fewer briefs:

 - American Eagle – a popular clothing company for teens and college students – started selling briefs a couple of years ago.
 Yet in January 2022, they stopped, only to resume again in May 2022.
 (My Instagram followers heard about this first – see my Instagram polls above.)

 - On the other hand, other popular underwear companies such as Bn3th, Saxx, and Shinesty, all have started selling briefs.

 - My conclusion: Briefs are becoming more popular, however, American Eagle’s halt may mean younger men aren’t sticking with the trend.
 [Update May 2022: American Eagle sells limited styles of briefs again.]

 We can do the same for any trend we want to examine: prices, colors, fabrics, fly type, etc. However, it is almost impossible for me to perform data analysis on this topic without cold, hard purchase data.
 I have to resort to anecdotal evidence, primarily by reviewing company websites.
 Nonetheless, this kind of research is still essential and provides valuable data.